nais/salsa/README.md

 `with.identity_token` is the output `identity_token` from the Google Auth Action.
 Format: `steps.steps-id.outputs.id_token`

-`with.github_token` is the GitHub token to authenticate with the registry.
-The password is used by `nais salsa` to authenticate with the registry to download the image for Cosign to sign and push attestation to the registry.

 `with.env.COSIGN_EXPERIMENTAL` is required to be set to `true` for Cosign to enable keyless signatures.

 ### Signature repository